ShichenXie/scorecard/README.md

 [![Travis build status](https://travis-ci.org/ShichenXie/scorecard.svg?branch=master)](https://travis-ci.org/ShichenXie/scorecard)

-The goal of `scorecard` package is to make the development of the traditional credit risk scorecard model easier and efficient by providing functions for some common tasks that summarised in below.
-This package can also used in the development of machine learning models. `scorecard` package is heavy depends on [`data.table`](http://r-datatable.com) for optimal speed and memory efficiency.
+The goal of `scorecard` package is to make the development of the traditional credit risk scorecard model easier and efficient by providing functions for some common tasks that summarized in below.
+This package can also used in the development of machine learning models on binomial classification.

 - data preparation (`split_df`, `one_hot`)
 - variable selection (`var_filter`, `iv`, `vif`)